 The Federal Work-Study Program provides jobs for students who have financial

 need and want to earn a part of their educational expenses through employment.

-Students can work up to 19 hours per week while classes are in session during school breaks.
+Students can work up to 19 hours per week while classes are in session and during school breaks.

 Students may earn $8 to $14.75 per hour.